Code of Ethics implementation and governance - Intesa Sanpaolo

 cooperates with the Human Resources Department in the development and diffusion of the culture and values contained in the Code of Ethics;

-monitors, with the support of the Internal Auditing Department, the compliance with the principles and values contained in this Code of Ethics, reporting annually to the Management Control Committee and to the Supervisory Body in accordance with Legislative Decree 23/2001;
+monitors, with the support of the Chief Audit Officer, the compliance with the principles and values contained in this Code of Ethics, reporting annually to the Management Control Committee and to the Supervisory Body in accordance with Legislative Decree 23/2001;

 proposes the appropriate changes to make the Code consistent with the current company’s situation